jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/feedback/Peer_review_by_Mikita_and_Floris.md

 - Alter the readme file of your folder so one is more guided towards reproducing the experiment.
 - Within the instructions, also mention the building process and link to it.
 Even though it will be a bit far-fetched to repeat the entire building process, it is good to have an idea on e.g. what materials you used in the production of your box.
 - Make sure all the relevant details of your measurements, particularly the airflow measurments, are well-documented.

+## Reaction
+Thanks for the feedback!
+First of all, we don't think we should buy a seperate battery.
+When the sample preperation module is eventually added to the experiment box, there should be enough power to supply all the projects.
+We do agree that there should be more links between files and that we should have been more detailed in describing the measurement processes.
+We incorporated your feedback and hopefully you can agree that it improved our documentation.